TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Technological Processes/08 - Wet & Dry Etching.md

 The process consists of sublimating solid XeF2 into XeF2 gas at pressure 1 tor, which is then introduced into the etching chamber where it reacts with the Si surface to form SiF4 gas and Xe gas, which are then pumped out of the chamber.
 $$Si + 2XeF_2 \rightarrow SiF_4 + 2Xe$$One problem is his high reactivity with water, that can produce HF that will attack other materials in the chamber, so the chamber has to be kept dry.

 Another example is the use of HF vapor to etch SiO2.
-The process requires a chamber where the HF is vaporized fr
+The process requires a chamber where the HF is vaporized from a liquid source at low pressure.
+It's used since the rinsing and drying steps of wet etching can damage small features, while vapor HF can reach small features without causing damage.
+##### RF PLa

 ##### Dry Etch Chemistries
 - For Si, SiO2, and Si3N4, we use fluorine-based chemistries like CF4, SF6, CHF3, C4F8.